One of the biggest obstacles every land investor has to wrestle with is finding the “market value” of vacant land.

 How much weight and importance would you give to the following factors?

-The property's assessed value
+The property's assessed value:

 I suppose it really depends on how good the assessment is.
 Some areas may be better than others.
-However, one important consideration is that assessments in my area at least are based on when the property was purchased instead of current market value.
+However, one important consideration is that assessments in my area at least are based on when the property was purchased instead of the current market value.
 This means an assessment for a piece of land purchased 15 years ago might show a profoundly lower value than what the current market is willing to pay.
-Personally I pay almost no attention to the assessment for this reason.
+Personally, I pay almost no attention to the assessment for this reason.

-The listed prices of similar lots in the area
+The listed prices of similar lots in the area:

 I think the list price for similar properties can say something about value, though sometimes listings are out-of-sync with the market.
 I do pay attention to them (as well as pending and withdrawn transactions), but it’s always important to judge each one on its own – and determine whether it says something about the market or not.
 I do want to know how much interest similar properties have had from buyers when exposed to the open market and [it also helps to know] how many days they spent on the market too.
 It can be telling if listings aren’t selling at a certain level or if they’re fetching a lot of interest at a certain price.

-The amount of inventory (of similar properties) on the market
+The amount of inventory (of similar properties) on the market:

 This is important because when there is more inventory in a market, it tends to water down the price (due to the increased competition).
 This is basic economics.
 When there is more supply than demand, prices will inevitably come down.